-Serbia: Energy lending at the EBRD, fossil fuels up, renewables down8.
-January 2018. / News Serbia Energy
+Serbia: Energy lending at the EBRD, fossil fuels up, renewables down, News Serbia Energy

 How quickly time has passed.
 Tomorrow’s One Planet Summit in Paris marks exactly two years since the Paris Agreement was concluded, highlighting once again the increasing urgency of tackling climate change.